-- Start a new Partial Annual Performance Appraisal covering the improvement period, beginning with Phase I: - Discuss performance expectations/requirements. - Meet with the employee regularly to monitor and coach. - And, record performance that exceeds expectations and/or does not meet expectations.
+- ..
+Start a new Partial Annual Performance Appraisal covering the improvement period, beginning with Phase I: - Discuss performance expectations/requirements. - Meet with the employee regularly to monitor and coach. - And, record performance expectations of outstanding and/or substandard work.
 (See "Documentation," pages 15-16.)
 (You will find blank copies of all appraisal forms at the end of this manual that you may duplicate.)